Nsarob/Nsaai/_posts/2022-03-05- the fucking Moloch call.md

 From a god’s-eye-view, we can optimize the system to “everyone agrees to stop doing this at once”, but no one within the system is able to effect the transition without great risk to themselves.

-### real world examples of similar multipolar traps to really hammer in how important this is
+### Real world examples of similar multipolar traps to really hammer in how important this is

 ## 1. The Prisoner’s Dilemma